 A growing number of organizations and individuals have signed a Letter of Intent signaling their interest in collaborating on a global specification that ensures interoperability for the Digital and Extended Specimens.
 These signatories are now preparing an online community consultation under the umbrella of the alliance for biodiversity knowledge, mixing virtual meetings and online discussions that builds on the example of the collection catalogue consultation held in early 2020.

-Beginning in February, the consultation will seek to engage the wider community on a handful of topics that have technical, financial, social, governance and professional implications that require broader discussion and consensus.
+, the consultation will seek to engage the wider community on a handful of topics that have technical, financial, social, governance and professional implications that require broader discussion and consensus.
 The consultation aims to expand participation in the process, build support for further collaboration, identify key use cases, and develop an initial roadmap for community adoption and implementation.

 Topics of the consultation will include: